fronto/rabobank_interview/README.md

 I have completed all the "SHOULDs" (S1-S4)

-I have not yet attempted any of the "COULDs" although I can see that for C1 this requirement would involve a one-to-many association from Person to Pet, and many-to-one association the other way.
-I can see that in the database this would warrant foreign keys and perhaps cascading operations in the ORM.
-Representing the association in the REST api may invite the use of HATEOS for ease of navigation.
+I have not yet completed any of the "COULDs" although I have started C1 and created the bi-directional association between Person and Pet, cascading operations from Person to Pet.
+To complete the requirement, representing  the association in the REST api may invite the use of HATEOS for ease of navigation.

 For requirement C2 I would suggest a feature toggle